Leroymilo/FurnitureFramework/doc/Author.md

 ### Format

 The format you're using for your Furniture Pack, it matches the leftmost number in the mod's version.
 See the [Changelogs](Changelogs.md).
 The current Format is 3.
+A good practice is to also match the first number of your Furniture Pack's version to this, to avoid users being confused by version number mismatch.

 ### Furniture